bvandenbogaard/koreader_ha_dashboard/README.md

 Save it as ```.config/koreader/settings/ha_dashboard.lua```

 ## Usage
 Once installed, you can access Home Assistant from the KOReader menu.
 When you start the dashboard for the first time, the settings dialog will appear.
-Enter the URL and token, test your settings first by tapping `Test settings` and then tap `Use settings`.
-A dialog with a list of devices will show.
+Enter the URL and token and then save your settings by tapping `Test and save`.
+After the test succeeds, a dialog with a list of devices will show.

 ## Features
 - Specify a list of devices you want to control from KOReader